 Presented in session 15a.Question: Is the decoding time correct?
 Usually template matching increases more.
 However, as GPM is not as frequently used, it may be reasonable.

 Encoding time increase: RD decision in encoder not optimized – this should be investigated.

 Both partitions are refined independently by TM, then they are blended.

-Study in EE.
+It was agreed to study this in in an EE.